 A final point to remember about linear amplifiers (either SE or BTL) is how to manipulate the terms in the efficiency equation to utmost advantage when possible.
-Note that in Equation 4, V{DD} is in the denominator.
+In Equation 4, V{DD} is in the denominator.
 This indicates that as V{DD} goes down, efficiency goes up.

-APPLICATION SCHEMATIC
+APPLICATION SCHEMATICS